 If a motorist is found to have committed any of these violations, he did not perform his minimal duty of maintaining the safety of others.

-Statements from passengers, eyewitnesses, and bystanders; video from cell phones or traffic lights; and even pictures can be used to prove a breach of duty.
+Lawyers can use statements from passengers, eyewitnesses, and bystanders; video from cell phones or traffic lights; and even pictures to prove a breach of duty.

-Cause of Death: If duty of care is established and that duty was breached, then it must be proven that breach of duty caused harm to another person.
+If the plaintiff’s attorney establishes duty of care and that the defendant breached that duty, then they must prove that a breach of duty caused harm to another person.

 Example: A motorist with a blood-alcohol level above the legal limit gets behind the wheel, drives, and causes the death of another.
 Ultimately that person failed to take reasonable measures to prevent harm.

-If a motorist hits another person’s car while driving drunk, and the individual who was hit is killed, that action directly caused the death.
+If a motorist hits another person’s car while driving drunk, and the individual they hit is killed, that action directly caused the death.

-It is illegal to drive with a blood-alcohol level higher than the legal limit, and drug and alcohol tests can be used to prove those actions contributed to the death.
+It is illegal to drive with a blood-alcohol level higher than the legal limit.
+Drug and alcohol tests can be used to prove those actions contributed to the death.

-Likewise, accident reports and statements from witnesses, law enforcement, and medial and legal professionals can also be used to prove that the actions of one individual resulted in the death of another.
+Likewise, lawyers can also use accident reports and statements from witnesses, law enforcement, and medical and legal professionals to prove that the actions of one individual resulted in the death of another.

-Additionally, an attorney can collect and examine evidence that can be directly credited to the death.
+Additionally, an attorney can collect and examine evidence that they can directly credit to the death.